 Keep in mind that puberty and growth spurts can temporarily affect a child’s coordination and balance.
 This is why it is so important to make sure your child is training with the right coaches, and working with the right trainers.
 Make sure they are developing a solid foundation of proper techniques and movements.
 The lack there of is often what causes the injuries.

-But no matter what sport your child decides to try, it can be a wonderful opportunity to get more exercise, learn some new skill-sets, and make new friends.
+No matter what sport your child decides to try, it can be a wonderful opportunity to get more exercise, learn some new skill-sets, and make new friends.
 Even if they decide to never go Pro, it can still be an enjoyable activity for many years, or even just for a season.
-And sometimes it can take trying a bunch of different options before they find one that they want to stick with for more then one round.
+And sometimes, it can take trying a bunch of different options before they find one that they want to stick with for more than just one round.

 Check out What You Need To Know Before Registration for additional things to consider, and important questions to ask a new potential coach.